Patrick Glen

 Profile

-I joined the University of Leeds as a Teaching Fellow in January 2020.
+I joined the University of Leeds as a Teaching Fellow in Cultural Industries in January 2020.
+In January 2023, I was promoted to Lecturer in Cultural Industries.

 I am a musician signed to a DIY label and I have played in several bands who have been featured in international press, radio and have appeared live in session on BBC6 Music.
 I have published journalism on music and culture in publications including the Guardian, Loud & Quiet and Tribune.